Parenting Triggers: Why Your Child’s Behavior Feels So Triggering - Baby Chick

 • Is an underlying sensory need unmet or overstimulated (touch, taste, sound, sight, smell)?

-When you get triggered, it’s often automatic.
+When you get triggered, it’s often an automatic response.
 We want to create awareness so that instead of being reactive, we can move into a space where our parenting choices are intentional.
-So, it’s essential to learn not only how to identify them but also how to work through triggers and how to communicate when you’re triggered.
+Therefore, it’s essential to learn not only how to identify them but also how to work through triggers and communicate effectively when you’re triggered.

-You can use some of the questions from the previous section to get you thinking about and learning to recognize your triggers.
-Once you are aware of them, you can do something about them.
+You can use some of the questions from the previous section to help you think about and learn to recognize your triggers.
+Once you are aware of them, you can take action.
 Knowing when they happen or why, you can better prepare by removing yourself or the triggers and engaging in self-care or other strategies to help you tackle the situation.

 This is easier said than done, but if you have an unmet need, try to meet it.
 It’s hard to be at our best selves if our cups aren’t full.
-Make sure you are hydrated, well rested, etc. It’s hard to be regulated and remain calm if we aren’t looking after ourselves.
+Ensure you are hydrated, well-rested, and so on.
+It’s challenging to remain calm and regulated if we aren’t taking care of ourselves.

 Being triggered by sensory issues differs from having triggers from past experiences or emotional triggers and requires a different response.
-If you feel like you might be getting overwhelmed by sensory stimulation in your environment, it might help to reach out to a professional for support.
-In the interim, you can try to meet those sensory needs with noise-canceling headphones, boundaries around physical touch, wearing sunglasses, turning the lights off, etc.
+If you feel overwhelmed by sensory stimulation in your environment, consider reaching out to a professional for support.
+In the meantime, you can try to meet those sensory needs with noise-canceling headphones, establishing boundaries around physical touch, wearing sunglasses, turning the lights off, and so on.

 Mindfulness is about learning the art of being present rather than being caught up in our past, thoughts, or future worries.
-Research tells us that mindfulness can improve our mood, relationships, communication, and emotional regulation.8 It can be helpful to search for strategies or watch videos on YouTube that teach you mindful practices.
+Research indicates that mindfulness can enhance our mood, relationships, communication, and emotional regulation.8 It can be helpful to search for strategies or watch videos on YouTube that teach you mindful practices.

-When we practice something often enough, it becomes like a muscle memory (or more automatic).
+When we practice something often enough, it becomes like muscle memory (or more automatic).
 So keep trying.
 Practice responding in ways that align more with how you intentionally want to parent and practice self-care or emotional regulation strategies.
-In time, these will come more naturally in the moment, and triggers will be less impactful.
+Over time, these will come more naturally in the moment, and triggers will have less impact.

 Triggers are often automatic, which means we can’t help them.
 So be kind to yourself.
-We don’t necessarily want to continue with the behaviors we exhibit when triggered.
-You have identified that you want to do things differently and are working on it.
+We don’t necessarily want to continue exhibiting the behaviors we display when we’re triggered.
+You have identified that you want to do things differently and are taking steps to make it happen.
 That’s amazing, so be kind, as it can take time to break old habits and develop new ones.

 Share